Looking for a way to add instant wow factor to a space? Feature walls are a simple yet high impact way to transform any room in your home.

 Similar wallpaper, Osborne & Little at John Lewis

 16. Be bold in a bathroom with tiling

 Wallpaper isn't the only route to a stand-out statement wall, as this bathroom proves.
 Be daring with your tiling options and create an energising bathing area - these angled tiles are designed to create a zig-zag pattern (vertically or horizontally, it's your choice).
 Whether you opt for single tone or mix them up for a jazzy Deco-style finish like this, it's a novel (in a good way) approach to wall tiles that easily outdoes the bathroom border tile.

-Inspired?
+Inspired by these feature wall ideas?
 Then pick your wall and get creative.
-Let us know how you get on in the comments box!
+Let us know how you get on in!

 Sign up to our newsletter for style and decor inspiration, house makeovers, project advice and more.

 Jennifer is the Deputy Editor (Digital) for Homes & Gardens online.
 Prior to her current position, she completed various short courses a KLC Design School, and wrote across sister brands Ideal Home, LivingEtc, 25 Beautiful Homes, Country Homes & Interiors, and Style at Home.

 Growing tomatoes in grow bags is easy, so long as you follow our expert guide